High-speed rail in Spain: International connection with France

-A milestone for the AVE network was reached in December 2013 when it was connected to the rest of Europe via France.
+An important milestone for the Spanish high-speed network was reached in December 2013 when it was connected to the rest of Europe via France.
 The connecting link was the construction of the 131 km Barcelona–Figueres section of the Perpignan–Barcelona high-speed line, an extension of the Madrid–Barcelona line, completed in January 2013 at a cost of €3.7 billion.
 The international 44.5 km Perpignan–Figueres section of the line opened in December 2010 and includes the new 8.3 km Perthus Tunnel under the Pyrenees.

-The high-speed Barcelona-Figueres section (from Barcelona to the French border) was officially inaugurated in January 2013.
+The high-speed Barcelona–Figueres section (from Barcelona to the French border) was officially inaugurated on 7 January 2013.
+Since then AVE services connect Madrid directly to Girona and Figueres via Barcelona and Avant services are offered on the Barcelona–Girona–Figueres route.
 The journey from the centre of Barcelona to the centre of Girona takes now 37 minutes (compared to the previous 90 minutes), and to Figueres in 53 minutes (instead of two hours).
 Girona and Figueres are now 14 minutes from each other.

-The Perpignan (France)-Figueres section opened in 2010.
-One lacking high-speed section on the French side, between Montpellier and Nîmes, opened in July 2018, allowing almost continuous high-speed travel from the French high-speed network to the Spanish one.
-The French government, on the other hand, recently announced indefinite delays to the Montpellier-Perpignan high speed section that was originally planned for 2020.
+In December 2013 the first international high-speed services between Spanish and French cities were introduced by Renfe and SNCF.
+One previously non-high-speed section on the French side, between Montpellier and Nîmes, opened in July 2018, allowing almost continuous high-speed travel from the French high-speed network to the Spanish one.
+The French government, on the other hand, later announced indefinite delays to the Montpellier-Perpignan high speed section that was originally planned for 2020.